Ocean-Wars/Mohist-Fast-Schematics/README.md

 I made this plugin only to paste my spawn but there could be some improvements that can be made:

-* Improve the speed: Currently this plugin can paste up to 60k blocks per second, with some methods described there: [https://www.spigotmc.org/threads/methods-for-changing-massive-amount-of-blocks-up-to-14m-blocks-s.395868/](https://www.spigotmc.org/threads/methods-for-changing-massive-amount-of-blocks-up-to-14m-blocks-s.395868/) it can maybe be faster :)
+* Improve the speed: Currently this plugin can paste up to 60k blocks per second, with some methods described there: [https://www.spigotmc.org/threads/methods-for-changing-massive-amount-of-blocks-up-to-14m-blocks-s.395868/](https://www.spigotmc.org/threads/methods-for-changing-massive-amount-of-blocks-up-to-14m-blocks-s.395868/) it can maybe be faster :) You can optimized the fonction "paste" of MSchematicData
 * Add some "axe" selection that would allow you to left click and right click on blocks that you want to copy and paste.